NEW CARS

 If you want to drive around in a premium family SUV while minimising your impact on the environment, look no further than the Lexus UX.

-There are lots of different variants on offer but the best one for economy is the 250h, which is powered by a 2.0-litre petrol engine that’s mated to an electric motor (or two if you opt for the E-Four trim level).
+There are lots of different variants on offer but the best one for economy is the 250h, powered by a 2.0-litre petrol engine and mated to an electric motor (or two if you opt for the E-Four trim level).

 a grey Toyota RAV4 PHEV driving on a country road in the UK